 Porter’s Five Forces analytical framework developed by Michael Porter (1979) represents five individual forces that shape the overall extent of competition in the industry.
 The essence of Amazon Porter’s Five Forces is represented in figure below:

 Moreover, new market entrants will not have problems with access to distribution channels due to the readily available courier services such as DHL, TNT, UPS and others.
 Time of entry also can be mentioned as a significant factor increasing the threat of new entrants due to increasing popularity of online shopping.
 The absence of switching costs from Amazon to another e-tailer for customers can be mentioned as additional factor that can increase the threat of new entrants.

 Bargaining power of Amazon buyers is great in general.
 At the same time, it is important to clarify that for Amazon, the extent of buyer bargaining power varies across customer categories depending on the nature of products and services being consumed.

-Buyers of Amazon Web Services (AWS), on the other hand, have less bargaining power compared to buyers from Amazon Marketplace power due to the presence of switching costs to an alternative service provider.
+Buyers of Amazon Web Services (AWS), on the other hand, have less bargaining power compared to buyers from Amazon Marketplace, due to the presence of switching costs to an alternative service provider.
 Sellers on Amazon Marketplace as another category of Amazon customers do not yield a substantial bargaining power because of a lack of alternatives to Amazon and the company’s leadership position as a global online retailer.

 Porter, M. (1979) “How Competitive Forces Shape Strategy” Harvard Business Review

 Annual Report (2017) Amazon.com Inc.